 Without having seen the proposals in detail, it’s hard to know exactly how it’s envisaged that this will work.
 The general idea, as far as I can tell, seems to be that wherever nasty furriners pop up to

-scrounge avail themselves of any kind of service or amenity, their residence status should be checked by the person dispensing it.
+scrounge avail themselves of any kind of service or amenity or job, their residence status should be checked by the person dispensing it.
 The initial suggestion is that this would apply to private landlords and medical professionals, but the obvious extension would be teachers, advisers – hell (possibly wrong word) even clergy.
-What simpler way to stop someone from taking advantage of a benefit to which they are not entitled than scuppering them at source?
+What simpler way to stop someone from taking advantage of a something to which they are not entitled than scuppering them at source?

 The problem is (adopting the gentle tone of voice in which I explain to my son that it’s a little late for his father to become a professional footballer and make us wealthy beyond our wildest dreams) that it just wouldn’t work.

 Immigration law is fiendishly complex, governed by legislation, regulations, treaties and charters both domestic and international.
 If even the Government can’t pin down whether an obvious undesirable such as Abu Qatada is legally entitled to remain, it seems a bit rich to suggest that a hard-pressed nurse in A&E ought to be able to make a snap decision.
 Who, actually, will be deemed to be entitled and how is it to be proven?
 At the very least it would need some kind of sooper-dooper, infallibly efficient system spitting out red, green and amber cards each time an individual’s circumstance changes.
-Perhaps that’s it.
-Finances and track record alike indicate that the Government would have no problem in commissioning and operating that kind of database.
-Don’t they?
+Perhaps we could go one further and fashion them into an easily wearable shape.
+A star, perhaps?

 Even with fail-safe, up-to-the-minute identity documents (carried at all times, by all who need them), there are an awful lot of questions.
 Will front-line service providers (I can’t even get my head around the idea of how this could apply to private landlords, so will stick to the easier to grasp notion of healthcare) be fully trained and given appropriate refresher courses each time the law changes?
 Will they have their contracts updated to include a new duty to check entitlement before providing care?
 What will the consequences be if they fail, and who is to do the enforcing?
 How will they know whom to challenge, and will they be indemnified against a claim for racial discrimination if they decide simply to play it safe and ask every patient with an accent or a non-white face?
 Similarly, I assume the Government will put in place indemnity insurance to protect those who wrongly turn away someone who then dies – surely an inevitability.